Getting Started

 Secrets at Rest

 If CARAPACE_CONFIG_PASSWORD is set, secrets at known paths are encrypted at rest (AES‑256‑GCM).
-If the password is missing or wrong, encrypted values are scrubbed on load.
+If the password is missing or wrong at startup, encrypted values are replaced with empty strings in the loaded config (the on-disk file is not modified).

 Security Baseline